 Wave: With Wave, you can track your income and expenses, create and send invoices, accept payments, and scan receipts – all for free.

 Expensify: Similar to Wave, you can track receipts and expenses with Expensify.
 You can also track your mileage and the app auto-categorizes your expenses.
 Get up to 25 scans for free every month.

-Whether it’s because you lack the time or skill, there will inevitably be times when you can’t do something on your own and have to hire a contractor or employees.
+Whether it’s because you lack the time or skill, there will inevitably be times when you can’t do something on your own and have to hire a contractor or employee.
 Managing employees may seem scary, but there are tools out there to help reduce the time you spend on the processes related to hiring and overseeing employees.

 Upwork: Whether you need a freelance bookkeeper or a web designer, you can find qualified help on Upwork.
 You can post a job and see candidates along with their pricing, experience, and portfolios.
 Once you find the right fit, you can manage the project and billing without leaving the site.
 Getting quotes from freelancers is free, but Upwork collects an additional 3% in fees at the time of payment.